ZhangFengshun/OnlineDocs/docs/理论推导/曲线坐标系下的NS方程.md

 ## The partial transformation

-In the partial transformation approach only the independent $$\{x_i\}$$ are transformed to curvilinear coordinates while the dependent variables, the components of the velocity field, are retained in terms of their Cartesian components $$\{u_i\}$$.
+In the partial transformation approach only the independent $${x_i}$$ are transformed to curvilinear coordinates while the dependent variables, the components of the velocity field, are retained in terms of their Cartesian components $${u_i}$$.
 The partially transformed equations can be derived as follows:

 $$
 \begin{equation}